 PRE-IPO MARKET OVERVIEW

-- The demand from investors, coupled with shareholders’ need for liquidity has created a robust secondary market for shares of private companies.
+- The demand from investors, coupled with shareholders’ need for liquidity created a robust secondary market for shares of private companies.

-CHALLENGES IN THE PRE-IPO SPACE
+Traditional CHALLENGES IN THE PRE-IPO SPACE

 Access: Historically, investing in the pre-IPO space was reserved for a limited network of institutional and well-connected investors.
 In addition to the challenge of gaining access, high investment minimums have priced many investors out of the market.

-Trust: When acquiring shares through a special purpose vehicle or fund structure there is additional counter party risk.
+Trust: When acquiring shares through a special purpose vehicle or fund structure there is an additional risk, counter party risk.
 This is potentially the most important issue as firms have been caught selling “fake” shares.

 - Wakefield Quin provides some of the top legal expertise in Bermuda and the Harbour Financial Services division provides fund administration services.